Should you Avoid Fats in Your Diet?

 It is recommended that you consume 20-30% of fats in the total daily caloric intake.

-However, as with all macronutrients you need to calculate on an individual basis.
-If you have issues with hormone levels, you may want to increase your unsaturated fat intake and keep saturated fats below 7%.
+If you have issues with hormone levels, you may want to increase your unsaturated fat intake and keep saturated fats below 7%.Â

-Fat has 9 calories per gram which is twice the number of calories in carbohydrates and proteins which each have 4 calories per gram.
+Fat has 9 calories per gram, which is twice the number of calories in carbohydrates and proteins, which each have 4 calories per gram.Â

-It is best to stay away from processed food and anything from a box or bag from fast foods.
+It is best to stay away from processed food and anything from a box or bag of fast food.Â

-Try swapping out a saturated fat such as butter, red meat or processed food for an unsaturated fat such as olive oil, fish, chicken, fruits and vegetables.
+Try swapping out saturated fats like butter, red meat, and processed foods for unsaturated fats like olive oil, fish, chicken, fruits, and vegetables.Â

 Slow and steady is more sustainable.